Ates2131/CSE310_Project/README.md

 # CSE310_Project
-<li>This project is a project created for IoT course, it includes educational studies and assignments.<li>
+<p>This project is a project created for IoT course, it includes educational studies and assignments.<p>

 #This is a test comment.